-It’s this exact level of flexibility that makes change management processes during the project life cycle that much easier to manage.
+It’s this exact level of flexibility that makes change management processes during the product management lifecycle that much easier to manage.

 What’s the importance of the project life cycle?
 This series of phases might seem like a formality, but they can actually be quite helpful.
 They provide a structured approach to manage a project from start to finish, which means you’ll have clearer roles and responsibilities, streamlined communication, and ultimately a repeatable formula for project success (with fewer dropped balls and forgotten tasks!).

-Now that you’re familiar with the nitty-gritty, let’s look at each phase in detail, along with some project life cycle examples.
+Now that you’re familiar with the nitty-gritty, what are the 5 stages of product life cycle?
+Let’s look at each phase in detail, along with some project life cycle examples.

 Phase #1: Initiation

 To fully understand each stage of this cycle, let’s step away from a work example and instead think about building a house.
 During the initiation stage of your home construction, you’d be doing things like conducting soil tests, figuring out permit requirements, and determining if your neighborhood has any restrictive covenants you need to follow.

 In other words, you can think of this as the groundwork phase — where you’re ensuring that a project is actually worth your team’s time before you invest too much energy into planning or actual related tasks.